 - ¼ cup sherry vinegar

-- 10 oz orange, yellow or variegated tomatoes, cut into wedges
+- 10 oz tomatoes yellow or variegated tomatoes, cut into wedges

 - Cook pasta in salted water and drain.
-Heat 1½ tbsp olive oil in a skillet over medium-high heat.
+Heat 1½ tablespoon olive oil in a skillet over medium-high heat.
 Add artichoke hearts and cook, stirring occasionally until golden, about 4 min.

 - Transfer artichokes to a large bowl, then cook green beans in skillet for 2 min; add beans to artichokes and remove skillet from heat.
 To make vinaigrette, stir together vinegar, honey, salt and pepper in skillet, gathering browned bits from bottom of pan.
 Whisk in remaining olive oil.

 - Add pasta, olives, onion, oregano, thyme and parsley to bowl with artichokes and beans and toss.
 Coat with vinaigrette, then gently stir in tomatoes.

 About Tara Teaspoon

 I’ve been in the food publishing business for over 20 years, creating recipes & food-styling for magazines, books, television & advertising.
 Order my new cookbook & stick around for amazing things to eat.

 Recipe by Tara Teaspoon.
 Originally Published in LHJ June 09.
 Photography Paula Hible.
 Food Styling Heidi Johannsen.
 Prop Styling Lynda White.